FlexiCup: Wireless Multimodal Suction Cup with Dual-Zone Vision-Tactile Sensing: Modular Perception-Driven Grasping

 \section{Modular Perception-Driven Grasping}

-To validate FlexiCup's reconfigurability and manipulation capabilities, we conduct experiments using two control paradigms: modular perception-driven approach (this section) and learning-based policies (Section V).
-The modular approach operates autonomously using only FlexiCup's onboard dual-zone camera, demonstrating self-sufficient perception for dual-mode grasping without external sensors.
+To validate that the dual-zone vision-tactile sensing architecture operates effectively across both vacuum and Bernoulli actuation principles, we conduct experiments using two control paradigms: modular perception-driven approach (this section) and learning-based policies (Section V).
+The modular approach demonstrates that both modes can leverage identical sensing pipelines and control logic with only pneumatic parameter adjustments, operating autonomously using FlexiCup's onboard dual-zone camera.
 All experiments use FlexiCup mounted on a UR3 robot arm (Fig.~\ref{fig:FigExperimentSetup2}(a)).